shurcooL/githubv4/README.md

 If you're looking for a client library for GitHub REST API v3, the recommended package is [`github.com/google/go-github/github`](https://godoc.org/github.com/google/go-github/github).

-**Status:** In active early research and development.
+**Status:** In research and development.
 The API will change when opportunities for improvement are discovered; it is not yet frozen.

 Focus
 -----